MarlonJMejia/creative_labs/302-lxd/step1/text.md

 Do you want to configure a new storage pool? (yes/no) [default=yes]:
 ```

-This seems counter-intuitive.
-You have already created your ZFS pool, but it will become clear in a later question.
-Accept the default.

 ```
 Name of the new storage pool [default=default]: storage
 ```

-Leaving this "default" is an option, but for clarity, using the same name you gave our ZFS pool is better.

 ```
 Name of the storage backend to use (btrfs, dir, lvm, zfs, ceph) [default=zfs]: